Galactic Winter Games

 The five Olympic rings symbolize the five inhabited regions of Earth.
 Here are five of the beautiful rings we might see in the sky.

-Let's start with something close to home, a ring around the Moon, also called a lunar halo It's caused by ice crystals in our upper atmosphere refracting (bending) moonlight.
+Let's start with something close to home.
+This ring around the Moon, also called a lunar halo was photographed by M. Rasid Tugral.
+It's caused by ice crystals in our upper atmosphere refracting (bending) moonlight.
 The crystals focus the light into the ring shape.
-(If you click on the picture, you can find Jupiter near the Moon at the eleven o'clock position.)
+(If you look closely, you can find Jupiter near the Moon at the eleven o'clock position.)

 The Ring Nebula (Messier 57) is a planetary nebula over 2000 light years away in the constellation Lyra.
-It doesn't surround a planet.
+It's not a ring around a planet.
 The gas that makes up a planetary nebula comes from a dying sun-like star shedding its outer layers.

 In 1987 supernova SN 1987A occurred in the Large Magellanic Cloud (LMC), a satellite galaxy of the Milky Way.
-It was an enormous explosion – brighter than a whole galaxy – created by the collapse of a massive star which ran out of fuel.
-The large rings in this picture of SN 1987A were present before the explosion, but are reflecting light from the supernova.
+It was an enormous explosion – brighter than a whole galaxy – created by the collapse of a massive star running out of fuel.
+The large rings in this picture of SN 1987A were present before the explosion, but become noticeable when reflecting light from the supernova.
 In the middle of the center ring is the remnant of the star.

-We used to accept that water was scarce in the Solar System, but there is now considerable evidence of water in many places.
+We used to accept that water was scarce in the Solar System, but there's now evidence of it almost everywhere.
 Since most of the Solar System is pretty cold, it's likely to be in the form of ice.

-The surface of Jupiter's moon Europa is one of the smoothest in the Solar System, and it's covered in ice.
+The ice-covered surface of Jupiter's moon Europa is one of the smoothest in the Solar System.
 Definitely the venue of choice for figure skating, speed skating, ice hockey and curling.
 Europa was one of four moons discovered by Galileo in 1610 while he was observing Jupiter with one of the earliest astronomical telescopes.
 Through a small telescope the moons are just little dots, but in pictures from space probes, Europa looks to me as though giants have already been skating on it.

 There is a Skiing Cluster (NGC 457) in the constellation Cassiopeia, according to Wikipedia.
 It's an open star cluster discovered by William Herschel in 1787.
-Common nicknames for it are the Owl Cluster or ET Cluster.
+Other common nicknames for it are the Owl Cluster or ET Cluster.
 Two very bright stars stand out from the other cluster stars, looking like large eyes.
-(I can't really see why it reminded anyone of skiing.)
+(I can't actually see why it reminded anyone of skiing.)

 So where will the skiing, bobsleigh and biathlon take place?
 Does Europa also have snow?
 No, but apparently Saturn's moon Enceladus does.
 There are numerous cold geysers that spray out icy particles, some of which go to form one of Saturn's rings.
 However most of them fall back to the surface as a very fine powder snow.
 One planetary scientist described them as perfect for skiing.
 Enceladus also has a varied terrain that includes both flat areas and ridges.